mathsoftware/engineer/representation/repsymo/2dp/mrm/feat/drawing-a-tree-on-canvas-with-xy-coordinates/index.md

 So, it takes three steps:

 - Draw the outgoing lines with their corresponding labels.
-- Draw the circle with background and border.
+- Draw the circle with a background and border.
 - Draw the node content consisting of its `machineAge` (y-coordinate) attribute.

 The method `drawNodeLines` calls back to this method so initiates the recursion